Enon (band): 2006–2011: Commercial work, Grass Geysers, Collaborations, and Breakup

-An otherwise unreleased song called "We Are The Robots" was used in the February 2008 episode of cult children's TV series Yo Gabba Gabba! titled "Robot."
+In summer 2008, drummer Matt Schulz announced that he would be leaving the group to pursue other interests.
+Afterwards he joined Holy Fuck as a touring member.
+Brainiac's former bassist, Monasterio, released an album in 2008 with a new band called Model/Actress; with Schmersal making appearances on the album.
+An otherwise unreleased song called "We Are The Robots" was used in the October 2008 episode of cult children's TV series Yo Gabba Gabba! titled "Robot."
 The 1:21 song was accompanied by animation of robots playing with children and assisting with household chores.
 In 2009, Schmersal and Yasuda recorded the opening theme for PBS Kids show Dash's Dance Party.